two-phaseflow/two-phaseflow.github.io/_posts/2017-03-03-IDDP-2-Drilling-Complete.md

     high-temperature fluids at any pressure, because the fluid is single phase and changes in P or T do not induce phase separation.
 In two- or multi-component systems, critical behavior occurs along critical curves and is no longer uniquely defined in terms of P and
     T. “Supercritical”, as implying *P* > *P*<sub>c</sub> and *T* > *T*<sub>c</sub>, therefore becomes meaningless.
-This holds all the more if one considers that in two- or higher component systems the vapor-liquid two-phase fi eld may open with increasing temperature as, for example, in the H<sub>2</sub>O-NaCl system.
+This holds all the more if one considers that in two- or higher component systems the vapor-liquid two-phase field may open with increasing temperature as, for example, in the H<sub>2</sub>O-NaCl system.
 In these systems, raising *T* > *T*<sub>c</sub> (at a given pressure) implies fluid phase separation instead of homogenization, contrary to what is intended by the term “supercritical.”